 No. All scholarship decisions are final and are made at the discretion of the Olive A Lewis Selection Committee based on confidential information supplied by each applicant.

-Successful and unsuccessful applicants will be notified by early February 2018.
-Scholarship payments will be made to families in March 2018.
+Successful and unsuccessful applicants will be notified by early February 2019.